garrandall/popular-music-data/tracks/trans-europe-express-kraftwerk.md

 Trans-Europe Express
 Trans-Europe Express

-Rendezvous on Champs-ÃlysÃ©es
+Rendezvous on Champs-Ãlysées
 Leave Paris in the morning on TEE
 Trans-Europe Express
 Trans-Europe Express
 Trans-Europe Express
 Trans-Europe Express

-In Vienna we sit in a late-night cafÃ©
+In Vienna we sit in a late-night café
 Straight connection, TEE
 Trans-Europe Express
 Trans-Europe Express